porzucek/umamisavvy.com/_posts/2017-04-30-nyc-interesting-bits.md

 Guns - It's illegal to carry a gun in NYC.

 Another interesting fact is that there are waiting periods when you purchase a gun in most of the states.
 It's usually 15 days from the time you've purchased until you physically get the gun.
 There are few reasons.
 First they need time for background checks.
-And also if someone is in bad shape, it works as a cooling off period, so whatever people need a gun for, it might be not needed anymore after 15 days.
+And also if someone is in bad mental state, it works as a cooling off period, so whatever people need a gun for, it might be not needed anymore after 15 days.
 More info [here](http://smartgunlaws.org/gun-laws/policy-areas/gun-dealer-sales/waiting-periods/)

 ---